Jeffery2534/school_system_backend/README.md

 For Web Version
 1. Open the link below in the browser.
    https://school-system-x2lv.onrender.com/web
-   Note: process may take up to 20 seconds as free tier server.
+   Note: Initial process may take up to 20 seconds as free tier server.

 For Unity's Editor Version (able to see the console log)
 1. Open Unity Hub and select 'Add'.